top of page

 Helene Clara Gamper

-In preliminary discussions about our “Ultimate Masterclass for Branding & Web Design,” we were asked several times: “How do you present a website to your clients – and how do you get constructive feedback that you can actually use?”
+This blog article was inspired by preliminary discussions about our “Ultimate Masterclass for Branding & Web Design”, as we were asked several times: “How do you present a website to your clients – and how do you get constructive feedback that you can actually use?”

 Our answer: We leave nothing to chance.
 Feedback isn't a necessary evil, but a key element for efficient, successful design projects – especially when it comes to branding and professional web design.